CottageLabs/oarr/README.md

 * by subjects
 * by any of the policy types (e.g. metadata, content, preservation, etc)

+It should also be possible to view the search results both as a textual/tabular list of results, or plotted onto a map.

 ### Graphical Views

+The graphical views on the content will provide statistical analysis of the content in the registry.
+We will want to be able to provide statistics in all of the above facets as graphs.

 ## Native Third Party Modules